5 Types of Employee Monitoring: A Comprehensive Guide for Leaders

 Key Takeaways:

-- Flowace stands out as an all-in-one solution—it’s easy to use, customizable, employee-friendly, and packed with AI-powered insights while supporting privacy and scalability.
+• Flowace stands out as an all-in-one solution—it’s easy to use, customizable, employee-friendly, and packed with AI-powered insights while supporting privacy and scalability.
+Make monitoring work for your with our free demo.

 What Is Employee Monitoring?

 Employee monitoring means tracking your employees’ activities during work hours, usually through digital tools.
-It helps improve productivity and protect company resources.
-For example, companies may monitor which apps or websites employees use or how they handle emails.
+It helps improve employee productivity and protect company resources.
+For example, companies use Employee monitoring tools to track which apps or websites employees use or how they handle emails.

 The goal?
 To find the cause of low employee productivity, protect company data, and ensure employees comply with company policies and regulations.